andyzeng/tsdf-fusion/README.md

 Looking for an older version?
 See [here](old-version).

-This repository is a part of [Andy's Code Collection](http://www.cs.princeton.edu/~andyz/code).
+This repository is a part of [Andy's Code Collection](http://www.cs.princeton.edu/~andyz).

+## Change Log
+* **Nov.
+1, 2017.** Bug fix: `tsdf2mesh.m` now properly generates a mesh in camera coordinates instead of voxel coordinates.
+* **Oct.
+30, 2017.** Notice: changed default weight threshold for `SaveVoxelGrid2SurfacePointCloud` in demo code to enable creating point cloud visualizations with only one depth frame.
+* **Aug.
+30, 2017.** Bug fix: remove deprecated offsets from surface distance compute during integration.

 ## Requirements
  * NVIDA GPU with [CUDA](https://developer.nvidia.com/cuda-downloads) support